Niantic, Inc.: Acquisitions and investments

 In November 2017, Niantic raised $200 million in Series B funding from multiple investors, led by Spark Capital.
-At the same time, Spark's Megan Quinn joined Niantic's board of directors during this investment round.
-Niantic acquired Evertoon, an app that allows users to make short, personalized films.
+Spark's Megan Quinn joined Niantic's board of directors during this investment round.
+Niantic acquired Evertoon, an app that lets users make short, personalized films.
 According to the company's announcement, the acquisition is meant to help build social systems.
 At the time of the acquisition, Evertoon was 18 months old and had five employees.

 In February 2018, Niantic announced that it had acquired augmented reality company Escher Reality, a team focused on building persistent, cross-platform, multi-user experiences.
 Hanke stated that Niantic planned to allow third-party developers to build AR games similar to Pokémon Go.

 In June 2018, Niantic announced the acquisition of computer vision and machine learning company Matrix Mill.
-The Matrix Mill team has spent years focusing on perfecting augmented reality occlusion by building deep neural networks that can infer 3D information about the surrounding world.
-The acquisition significantly advances Niantic's efforts to deliver planet-scale AR and provide even more realistic AR experiences.
+The Matrix Mill team has spent years developing deep neural networks to infer 3D information about the surrounding world, enabling augmented reality occlusion.
+The acquisition advances Niantic's efforts to deliver planet-scale AR and provide realistic AR experiences.

 In July 2018, Niantic announced the acquisition of LA-based gaming studio, Seismic Games.
-The gaming studio consists of industry veterans from EA/Pandemic and Activision, and best known for co-developing Marvel Strike Force.
+The gaming studio consists of industry veterans from EA/Pandemic and Activision.

 In November 2018, Niantic invested in DigiLens alongside Mitsubishi Chemical's Diamond Edge Ventures.
-The investment will help DigiLens develop holographic waveguide displays for augmented reality applications.
+The investment was to help DigiLens develop holographic waveguide displays for augmented reality applications.

 In January 2019, it was reported that Niantic had raised an additional $245 million in a Series C funding round.
 The round was led by Institutional Venture Partners (IVP) but also included investments from strategic partners such as AXiomatic Gaming and Samsung Ventures.
 The investment valued the company at $3.7 billion, excluding the investment itself.

-In June 2019, Niantic announced the acquisition of London-based development studio, Sensible Object.
-Niantic CEO Hanke states on behalf of the company that the acquisition "significantly advances [Niantic's] efforts in developing a wide range of gaming experiences that bring the physical and digital world closer together".
+In June 2019, Niantic announced the acquisition of London-based development studio Sensible Object.
+Niantic CEO Hanke stated that the acquisition "significantly advances [Niantic's] efforts in developing a wide range of gaming experiences that bring the physical and digital world closer together".
 In March 2020, Niantic acquired 3D world-scanning software company 6D.ai.
-In January 2021, Niantic acquired community gaming platform Mayhem.
+In January 2021, Niantic acquired Mayhem, a community gaming platform.

 In 2021, Niantic acquired Scaniverse, a 3D scanning app, and Lowkey, a social gaming platform in which users can record and share gameplay moments.
 In 2022, Niantic announced the acquisition of 8th Wall, a WebAR development platform, and NZXR, an augmented reality studio.

-In 2023, Niantic closed its Los Angeles based studio and laid off 230 employees.
+In 2023, Niantic closed its Los Angeles studio and laid off 230 employees.